3liz/qgis-lizsync-plugin/docs/processing/README.md

  * An audit schema with auditing functions and tables
  * A lizsync schema with tables and functions

 Beware !
 If the schema lizsync or audit already exists in the database, not installation will be made.
-You will need to manually correct the situation (drop or modifiy the schemas, tables and functions.
+You will need to manually correct the situation (drop or modifiy the schemas, tables and functions) with SQL commands.

 ![algo_id](./lizsync-create_database_structure.png)